-The Building Fund is used to account for resources including bonds proceeds from the 2014 Measure D authorization to finance school improvement and expansion.
+The Building Fund is used to account for resources including bonds proceeds from the Election of 2014 (Measure D) authorization to finance school improvement and expansion.

 The Capital Projects - Special Reserve Fund was established to account for revenues and expenditures associated with the acquisition of the new District Office.
-The proceeds from the sale of property were deposited into the fund during fiscal year 2016-17 and will be used for capital improvements at Bacich Elementary and Kent Middle schools.
+The proceeds from the sale of District property in fiscal year 2016-17 will be used for future capital improvement projects.